 Annual Passholders can renew their APs for another calendar year at a discount over the full price.
 The renewal can take place anytime between 60 days prior to expiration up until 30 days after expiration to get the discount.
 When you renew an Annual Pass, the expiration date remains the same, but one year later.
 It does not matter when you renew the pass.
 You are also free to upgrade or downgrade your pass at renewal time, paying the renewal price for the chosen pass.

-Disney Vacation Club members can get Annual Passes for a lower price than the general public – $679 for a Platinum Pass and $769 for a Platinum Plus Pass (the same as Florida Resident Annual Passes).
-In order to get these prices, the DVC member must have their blue DVC Member ID card and personal ID when picking up the active pass at a ticket kiosk or Guest Relations location.
+Disney Vacation Club members and Florida Residents can get Annual Passes for a lower price than the general public – $899 for a Platinum Pass and $999 for a Platinum Plus Pass.
+In order to get these prices, the DVC member must have their blue DVC Member ID card and personal ID when picking up the active pass at a ticket kiosk or Guest Relations location, and FL Residents must present proof of residency (check with WDW on valid documents).
 Note that when ordering an Annual Pass online or on the phone, you MUST go to a ticket booth or Guest Relations location before entering a park to activate the pass.

-These DVC Annual Passes are otherwise the same as their counterparts.
+These DVC/FL Resident Annual Passes are otherwise the same as their counterparts.

-Also new as of October 4th, 2015, is a new Gold Pass for DVC members and Florida Residents, at $559.
+Also available is the Gold Pass for DVC Members and Florida Residents, at $719.
 It is the same as the Platinum pass, except for some blockout dates where it cannot be used.
-For 2017, they are: April 8-21, and December 18-Janaury 2nd.
+These are typically around Easter and the Christmas/New Years time.
+Current blackout dates are December 19th-January 2rd, 2020 and April 4th-17th, 2020.

-Note that the DVC prices are not considered a discount by WDW Ticketing, but a specific ticket price, so if other discounts are available, they can usually be used in conjunction with the DVC price.
+Note that these prices are not considered a discount by WDW Ticketing, but a specific ticket price – it is technically a different ticket – so if other discounts are available, they can usually be used in conjunction with the DVC price.

 At which point does an Annual Pass make more sense?